afaji/afaji.github.io/_pages/research.md

 </div>

-In {% cite winata-etal-2025-worldcuisines %}, where I served as a senior advisor working closely with the core team, we gather images of food and cuisine from around the world and annotate them.
+n {% cite winata-etal-2025-worldcuisines %}, where I served as a senior advisor working closely with the core team, we gather images of food and cuisine from around the world and annotate them.
 A recent follow-up work on that in {% cite irawan2025visionlanguagemodelsconfused %}, in which